pivotal/docs-tap/scst-store/using-encrypted-connection.hbs.md

 # Configure target endpoint and certificate

 The connection to the Supply Chain Security Tools - Store requires TLS encryption, and the configuration depends on the kind of installation.

-For a production environment, it's recommended that Supply Chain Security Tools - Store is installed with ingress enabled.
-The following instructions will help set up the TLS connection assuming that you've deployed with ingress enabled.
+For a production environment, VMware recommends that SCST - Store is installed with ingress enabled.
+The following instructions help set up the TLS connection, assuming that you deployed with ingress enabled.

 ## Using `Ingress`

-When using an [Ingress setup](ingress.hbs.md), the Supply Chain Security Tools - Store creates a specific TLS Certificate for HTTPS communications under the `metadata-store` namespace.
+When using an [Ingress setup](ingress.hbs.md), the SCST - Store creates a specific TLS Certificate for HTTPS communications under the `metadata-store` namespace.

 {{> 'partials/insight-ingress-configuration' }}